 The genie is out of the bottle.
 Our relationship with managing our own health has been steadily evolving since the introduction of pioneering consumer health portals and the ability to self track through the advent of wearables that I played a small part in establishing over the last decade.

 How we interact with and share this information with those who care for us will now also change.
-Data driven healthcare must now deliver a highly personalised, real-time experience for patients.
+Data driven healthcare must now deliver a highly personalised experience for patients.
 One that begins to match our consumer expectations.
 This shift cannot be ignored and will not be reversed post pandemic.

 As Secretary of State for Health and Social Care, Matt Hancock stated: “We won’t ever go back, where there have been advancements amongst these huge challenges, we must not lose them.”